 “Getting through school may mean you might have to let some things go,” my counselor tells me.
 “Your need to accomplish perfection has, in some ways, imprisoned you.
-You can’t be perfect in ever endeavor you try.”
+You can’t be perfect in every endeavor you try.”
 I understand his words, but only see black and white: failure or perfection.
-There is no in between.
-Five years later, I graduate from Chico State Magna Cum Laud with a Bachelor of Science degree.
+There is no in-between.
+Five years later, I graduate from Chico State Magna Cum Laude with a Bachelor of Science degree.

 After I graduate, I live off-grid in a cabin in the Tahoe National Forest.
-I work as a teacher’s aide aide with high risk, mentally unstable youth in a lock-down facility.
+I work as a teacher’s aide with high-risk, mentally unstable youth in a lock-down facility.
 Few teachers will substitute in this setting.
 My boss encourages me to take the California Basic Educational Skills Test (CBEST) for a substitute permit.
 Soon, I have a long-term substitute teaching position.
-I apply to graduate school to get a credential in English Language Arts.
+I apply to graduate school to get credentialed in English Language Arts.
 I get accepted.

 For two years, work and school consume me.
 After an eight-hour workday, I make the three-hour, round-trip drive to Chapman University in Yuba City where I take classes.
 The classes are four hours long, three nights a week.
 In memory, it’s always snowing.
 Some nights, the snow’s so thick I can’t drive up the road to the cabin.
 I park my truck near the paved street at the bottom of the hill and hike to the house.
 When I walk through the door, greeted by my wolfdog, Chante, it’s midnight.
 The next morning, I will be up before dawn to prepare for the 7:00 a.m. arrival of my students.